-The centre had a good medicines management system to support the residents' needs.
+The centre had a very good medicines management system to support the residents' needs.
 There was evidence of review of residents' medical and medicines needs.

 The residents were supported to spend their day in a manner that was meaningful and purposeful for them.
-This included availing of school, community facilities and amenities.
+This included availing of day services, community facilities and amenities.
 The residents had access to recreation facilities and opportunities to participate in activities in accordance with their interests, capacities and developmental needs.
-There was a large activity room within the centre which had plenty of bicycles and matting for the residents to engage in fun activities.
 There were supports in place for residents to develop and maintain personal relationships in accordance with their wishes.

 The residents had their own bedrooms, access to shared spaces and adequate room for family or friends to visit at each resident's request.
-There was age appropriate murals painted on the walls for the residents enjoyment.
+There were photographs and prizes for art competitions on display.
 The inspector observed that the residents' home was warm and homely.
-However, improvement was required to the garden fence; it was leaning and was unstable and required to be replaced.
-The person in charge showed the inspector a plan for the garden which included playground equipment.

 There was evidence that any incidents and allegations of abuse were reported, screened, investigated and responded to.
-Over the course of the inspection, staff engagement and interactions with the residents were observed to be positive in nature.
+Over the course of the inspection, staff engagement and interactions with the residents were observed to be positive and respectful in nature.